 A lot of people mistakenly believe that if someone is addicted to drugs it is because they have no self-control or moral principles.
 That is just not the case.
 Drug addiction is a complex illness that is often associated with other difficulties in life such as unemployment, homelessness, relational conflict, problems with the law, and mental health issues.
 Upon repeated use of a drug, the chemical balance of a person’s brain is altered.
 This makes it extremely difficult to quit, even if someone really desires to.
 Even when a person is abstinent for a long period of time relapse can happen.

 Many people start doing drugs for social reasons, such as at a party with friends.
 No one factor can determine why one person will become addicted to drugs while another person who used the same drugs did not.
-However, a combination of factors influence drug addiction such as a person’s genetic makeup, their environment such as family or friends, economic status, and peer pressure, and drug use at an early age.
+However, a combination of factors influences drug addiction such as a person’s genetic makeup, environments such as family or friends, economic status, peer pressure, and drug use at an early age.

 When a person takes a drug it makes them feel good so their brain keeps telling them to take the drug so they can experience those good feelings.
 After a time, a person develops a tolerance meaning they need more of it to experience those same feelings.
 Eventually, a person’s brain and body will adapt to having the drug so much that they feel sick without the drug and need it to feel normal.
 This is known as drug dependence.

 The compulsion to take drugs can significantly alter a person’s life.
 It can impact a person’s family, work, and finances, cause legal issues and harm various other social relationships.
 It can also cause serious harm to a person and put them at risk for a wide variety of health illnesses.
 For example, engaging in risky drug taking such as needle sharing can result in a person being exposed to human immunodeficiency virus (HIV), acquired immunodeficiency virus (AIDS), and Hepatitis B and Hepatitis C (HEP B and HEP C).